ajwadtahmid/ApexLegendsNexus/README.md

 ## Description

 Apex Legends Nexus is your complete companion app for Apex Legends.
-Whether you're grinding ranked, tracking progress across multiple legends, or just want to know which map is loading next, Nexus gives you instant access to everything that matters.
+Whether you're grinding ranked, tracking progress across multiple legends, or just want to know which map is loading next, Apex Legends Nexus gives you instant access to everything that matters.

-Search for any player in seconds and dive deep into their statistics — rank progression, legend winrates, lifetime kills, seasonal performance, and more.
+Search for any player in seconds and dive deep into their statistics — rank progression and equipped tracker info.
 Get real-time updates on map rotations so you're never caught off guard.
 Monitor server health across all regions to understand connection quality before you queue.

-Built for competitive and casual players alike, Nexus runs on everything — your phone during queue, your desktop while you play, even Linux if that's your thing.
-No ads.
 No login required.
-Just pure, fast, local-first Apex data at your fingertips.
+Just pure, fast, local-first Apex Legends data at your fingertips.

 ## ✨ Features